White v. Samsung Electronics America, Inc.: Result

 The Ninth Circuit reversed the District Court, finding that White had a cause of action based on the value of her image, and that Samsung had appropriated this image.
 Samsung's assertion that this was a parody was found to be unavailing, as the intent of the ad was not to make fun of White's characteristics, but to sell VCRs.

+White, whose annual income is estimated to be over $4 million, sought $6.9 million in damages.
+Following the appeals, White returned to the District Court, and was ultimately awarded $403,000 for the use of her image.

+Dissent

 Judge Alex Kozinski dissented from an order rejecting the suggestion for rehearing en banc an appeal filed by Vanna White, stating "All creators draw in part on the work of those who came before, referring to it, building on it, poking fun at it; we call this creativity, not piracy."

 An extended extract from the opinion is widely quoted:

 Kozinski's dissent in White is also famous for his sarcastic remark that "for better or worse, we are the Court of Appeals for the Hollywood Circuit".

-Aftermath

-Following the appeals, White returned to the District Court, and was ultimately awarded $403,000 for the use of her image.